zesty-co/terraform-kompass-compute/README.md

 Afterwards, the values.yaml can be retrieved from the terraform module directory by running `terraform output -raw helm_values_yaml > values.yaml`

-Visit the [helm chart repo](https://github.com/zesty-co/kompass-compute), follow the instructions, and provide it with the values.yaml from the afforementioned command.
+Visit the [helm chart repo](https://github.com/zesty-co/kompass-compute), follow the instructions, and provide it with the values.yaml from the aforementioned command.

 &nbsp;